Affine Laumon spaces and integrable systems: Abstract

 \section{Abstract}

-In this paper we formalize and prove a conjecture of Braverman about certain integrals on affine Laumon spaces.
-This provides a rank $n$ generalization of a construction of Nekrasov about $\Omega-$deformed ${\mathcal{N}}=2$ gauge theory with adjoint matter.
+In this paper we formalize and prove a conjecture of Braverman (\cite{B}) concerning integrals of the Chern polynomial of the tangent bundle to affine Laumon spaces.
+This provides the computation of the Nekrasov partition function (\cite{N}) of ${\mathcal{N}} = 2$ gauge theory with adjoint matter on $\BC^2$ in the $\Omega$--background, in the presence of a full surface operator insertion.